Jotaro's Food Review

 NEW BEGGAR'S DELICIOUS RESTAURANT

-As the roads leading to the restaurant is not shown on Google Maps; here is a map as a guide.
+As the roads leading to the restaurant may not be clear; here is a map as a guide.

 |Nasi Melayu @ Tasik Biru Kundang|